 Please note: This project uses ribbon.
 It is only appropriate for older children who are able to pull the strings to remove the headband.

-- Paper feathers
+- Paper feathers cut from card stock

 - Elmer’s Xtreme Glue Stick